grafana/developer-advocacy/projects/Grafana Office Hours/GOH - LLM Observability with Ishan Jain.md

 	- Traces
 		- Request metadata, like temperature (amount of creativity/randomness), model version, etc
 		- Response metadata, like tokens and cost
+		- These are the most important for LLMs becuase it talks about the sequence of events.
+Did I make an LLM call or did I make a call to the Vector DB instead?
 	- Metrics
 		- Request volume
 		- Request duration